IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 > TODO(stevemar): Maybe show how you can do `appsody repo add <username> <url>` and that `appsody list` includes the new `my-node-express` stack?

+More TODOS!

+> TODO(stevemar): The custom stack in my generated YAML file does not include an "image" section.
+I guess I have to push that up somewhere?
+Unclear.

 **Congratulations!!** We've just created our own custom collection that included our own custom stack.
 Now we need to update our Kabanero instance to use this new collection.
 On to the next exercise.